vitalets/babel-plugin-runtyper/readme.md

 > [Babel](https://babeljs.io) plugin for runtime type-checking in JavaScript

-Runtyper protects you from silent type-mismatch operations in JavaScript code.
+*Runtyper* protects you from silent type-mismatch operations in JavaScript code.
-Use it in *development builds* and it will notify your every time it detects weirdness.
+Include it to development builds and it will notify your every time it detects weirdness.
-Types are guessed by code itself so no manual type-annotations needed.
+Types are guessed by code itself.
+No manual annotations needed.

 ## Contents
 - [Example](#example)